jiacheng2018/UnityVRGame-Thesis/README.md

 Mainly powered by Unity Engine.
-With the support of steam VR, users can see a virtual world in 3-D as they put on VR glasses
+With the support of steam VR, users can see a virtual world in 3-D as they put on VR glasses Checked out the video see how it play https://youtu.be/o4matfJzeFY